zachlewis/generate-dailies/README.md

 - [timecode](https://pypi.org/project/timecode/) to manage timecode and frames - pip install timecode
 - [pyseq](https://pypi.org/project/pyseq/) to parse image sequences - pip install pyseq

+Install on Debian was a bit of a pain.
+The python3-openimageio apt package is only available in Debian bullseye, and also only works with python3.9 which is not the default.
+I installed the above modules as follows:
+- python3.9 -m pip install timecode pyseq

 ## Logic
 - Dailies profiles defined in the config file specify how to handle the image
 - The text-elements items in the profile define the expected text overlay and their layout